Mary Wigman: Post-war Germany

-After 1945 Wigman began again with a Leipzig school and in 1947 staged a sensational performance of Orfeo ed Euridice with her pupils at the Leipzig Opera.
-In 1949 Wigman settled in West Berlin, where she founded a new expressive dance school, the Mary Wigman Studio.
+After 1945, Wigman began again with a Leipzig school and in 1947 staged a sensational performance of Orfeo ed Euridice with her pupils at the Leipzig Opera.
+In 1949, Wigman settled in West Berlin, where she founded a new expressive dance school, the Mary Wigman Studio.

 Schiller Prize and Order of Merit

-In 1954 Wigman received the Schiller Prize of the City of Mannheim and in 1957 the Great Cross of the Order of Merit of the Federal Republic of Germany.
-In 1967 she closed her West Berlin studio and devoted herself to lecturing at home and abroad.
+In 1954, Wigman received the Schiller Prize of the City of Mannheim and in 1957 the Great Cross of the Order of Merit of the Federal Republic of Germany.
+In 1967, she closed her West Berlin studio and devoted herself to lecturing at home and abroad.
 Mary Wigman died in 1973.
 Her funerary urn was buried on 14 November of that year in the Wiegmann family grave at the Ostfriedhof in Essen, Germany.

 Productions

 Wigman gave her first public performance in Munich in February 1914, performing two of her own dances, including one called Lento and the first version of Hexentanz (Witch Dance), which later became one of her most important works.

-While recovering from her nervous breakdown, in 1918, Wigman wrote the choreography for her first group composition, Die sieben Tänze des Lebens (The Seven Dances of Life), which premiered several years later, in 1921.
+While recovering from her nervous breakdown in 1918, Wigman wrote the choreography for her first group composition, Die sieben Tänze des Lebens (The Seven Dances of Life), which premiered several years later, in 1921.
 After that her career and influence began in earnest.

-In 1925 the Italian financier Riccardo Gualino invited Wigman to Turin to perform in his private theater and in his newly opened Teatro di Torino.
+In 1925, the Italian financier Riccardo Gualino invited Wigman to Turin to perform in his private theatre and in his newly opened Teatro di Torino.
 She had several years' success on the concert stage.

 Wigman's dances were often accompanied by world music and non-Western instrumentation, such as fifes and primarily percussion, bells, including the gongs and drums from India, Thailand, Africa, and China, contrasted with silence.
 In later years, she used composers' talents to create music to accompany her choreography, and many choreographers began to use this tactic.

 She would often employ masks in her pieces, influenced again by non-western/tribal dance.
 She did not use typical costumes associated with ballet.
-The subject matters included in her pieces were heavy, such as the death and desperation that was surrounding the war.
+The subject matters included in her pieces were heavy, such as the death and desperation that surrounded the war.
 However, she did not choreograph to represent the happenings of the war; she danced to outwardly convey the feelings that people were experiencing in this hard time.